Federal Policy and Legislation

 To fully understand the federal government's role in water management in Canada, it is important to first understand the interests and mandates of the departments involved in program delivery.
 Within the federal government, over 20 departments and agencies have unique responsibilities for fresh water.
 As all levels of government hold key policy and regulatory levers which apply to water management, a central challenge is to ensure that these levers are developed and used collaboratively.

-Environment Canada works closely with other federal departments to develop a more strategic approach to addressing nationally significant freshwater issues.
+Environment and Climate Change Canada works closely with other federal departments to develop a more strategic approach to addressing nationally significant freshwater issues.

-Legislation administered by Environment Canada in its water-related activities include:
+Legislation administered by Environment and Climate Change Canada in its water-related activities include:

 - the Canada Water Act, which contains provisions for formal consultation and agreements with the provinces;